tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 <p class="pic"><img src="http://blog.timmschoof.com/images/pc_002.jpg"><br>Shure Beta 58A – mine lacks the trademark blue rubber ring on the cage</p>

-Right now I'm using the **Shure Beta 87A**, which is a condenser microphone – pause for effect – but allegedly with the good characteristics of a dynamic microphone microphone!
+Right now I'm using the **Shure Beta 87A**, which is a condenser microphone – pause for effect – but allegedly with the good characteristics of a dynamic microphone!
 This I can corroborate.
 The rejection is great.
 When you turn your head, the drop in volume is tremendous, which also means less opportunity for nasty room echo to get in there.

 I wasn't immediately impressed by the sound quality.
 I guess I expected Blue Yeti-level clarity which the 87A probably can't deliver because it's a small condenser(?).
 But it does sound "nicer" than the 58s.
 What I found curious is that it also needs *almost as much* gain as the dynamic microphones.
 Overall, I'm not totally overwhelmed by the Beta 87A, but still think I'll keep it.
 Or at least use it for some time to really get used to it.